abdo6999/Appointment_Management_System/README.md

+### Project Approach and Challenges

+I approached this project with the intention of building a comprehensive system, which led to spending considerable time on certain areas, leaving some planned features incomplete or unused as the project deadline approached.
+Due to this, I had to write parts of the project that I am not entirely satisfied with, such as inconsistencies in organization, lack of clarity, and missing features across different sections.
+Despite these challenges, I am still determined to submit the project, although I acknowledge there are areas where improvements could be made.
+I look forward to your honest feedback, which will help me better understand my weaknesses and improve in the future.

+### How to Use the Project

+1. **Backend Setup**: Start by running the backend as per the provided instructions.
+2. **User Creation**: Execute the seed command to create initial users.
+3. **Doctor Section**: Open the Doctor section to set their working hours.
+These will be saved in the system.
+4. **Appointment Booking**: Patients can book appointments with the doctor via the Patient section.
+5. **View Appointments**: Both the patient and doctor can view the scheduled appointments.

 # 🩺 Appointment Management System

 An Appointment Management System built with a Full-Stack architecture.
 This app allows **Admins**, **Doctors**, and **Patients** to manage and book appointments through a secured and organized workflow.